Debugzilla/Debugzilla/README.md

 - [Currency Converter](https://github.com/Debugzilla///CurrencyConverter)

 ### ✖️ Arithmetic Exam Application
-is a Python-based application designed to help users practice basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Python-based application designed to help users practice basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The app presents random arithmetic problems and evaluates the user's answers.
 This is a great tool for students or anyone looking to improve their math skills.
 - [Arithmetic Exam Application](https://github.com/Debugzilla///Arithmetic_Exam_Application)